 Understanding.
-After a multi-agency effort spearheaded by the UW Water Resources Institute, the GCC approved the FY 15 Joint Solicitation for Proposals.
+After a multi-agency effort spearheaded by the UW Water Resources Institute, the GCC approved selected projects for the annual program of research to answer current groundwater management questions.

-A total of 22 project proposals were received.
 A comprehensive review process including the GRAC, the GCC's Monitoring & Research Subcommittee, and outside technical experts resulted in recommendations that were used by the UWS and DNR in deciding which groundwater-related proposals to fund.
-The process resulted in the selection of eight new projects for funding for FY15, three by UWS and five by DNR.
+From 17 proposals, seven new projects were selected for funding in FY16, five by UWS and two by DNR.
 The GCC approved the proposed UWS groundwater research plan as required by s.
 160.50(1m), Wis.
 Stats., and a letter to this effect was sent to the UWS President and the Department of Administration.
-Projects funded in FY 14 and Projects selected for funding in FY 15 are available online, and all Wisconsin state-funded groundwater research and monitoring projects are shown at this link:
+Current groundwater research and monitoring projects, are listed in the report as well as all Wisconsin Joint Solicitation groundwater research and monitoring projects.